grgubash/HVAC/glossary/README.md

 # Water Coil Home Electronic Sensing (WATCHES): Glossary of Concepts

 ## The Terminal:
 Also known as the console.
 This is a text based interface to your computer.
 It's a black box.
+The terminal has a prompt, which tells you some information about the current state of the terminal.

 ### Useful terminal commands

 #### pwd: print working directory
-Prints the path/address to the folder/directory that you are currently in
+Prints the path/address to the folder/directory that you are currently in.
+This should mirror the blue text you see in your "terminal prompt"

 #### ls: list
 List the contents of the folder/directory you are currently in.

+#### tree
+Visualize the directory structure in the terminal

 #### cd: change directory
 Change from your current directory to a different directory.
-Note that "cd .." will move you UP one directory.
+Note that "cd .." will move you UP one directory. type "cd" to get back your home directory.

 #### history
 See a print out of your terminal history, everything you have types in recently.